 Overall, it was a poor to mixed 2020 for the Singapore dollar, with a 9 percent drop against the euro and 8 percent versus the Australian dollar, but small gains (2 percent) against the US dollar and steady to the pound.

 The MAS typically announces policy decisions twice a year, around the middle of April and October.
 There have been, out-of-cycle announcement in the past (January 2015) that can surprise markets.

-At the end of March, Singapore’s central bank eased its monetary policy, as widely expected, with the city-state’s bellwether economy bracing for a deep recession due to the coronavirus pandemic.
+At the end of March 2020, Singapore’s central bank eased its monetary policy, as widely expected, with the city-state’s bellwether economy bracing for a deep recession due to the coronavirus pandemic.

-This is a difficult question and the answer really depends on many factors.
+Whether the Singapore dollar will rise or drop in the future is a difficult question and the answer really depends on many factors.
 The best way to consider an exchange rate’s relative value is to look at the rate’s history against a range of currencies and in particular against the currency you are interested in exchanging.

 For example, the following tables look at the change in the SGD exchange rate to the present day for periods going back 10 years for popular SGD exchange rates.